rexflores/rexflores/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=C57644FF&size=24&width=500&lines=Computer+Engineering+Student;Passionate+Learner;A+developer+in+training;Open-Source+Enthusiast)

 Welcome to my GitHub corner!
 I thrive on continuous learning and enjoy diving into the vast world of technology.
-Whether it's building innovative projects, solving complex problems, or collaborating on open-source initiatives, I’m always excited to learn, contribute, and grow.
+Whether it's building innovative projects, fixing problems, or collaborating on open-source initiatives, I’m always excited to learn, contribute, and grow.

 ## 🌟 About Me
 - 🧐 Inquisitive Mind: Always eager to explore new concepts and technologies.